 Heat Intolerance

-Aging individuals battling hyperthyroidism often find themselves grappling with an unwelcome companion: heightened sensitivity to heat.
+Aging individuals battling hyperthyroidism in aging often find themselves grappling with an unwelcome companion: heightened sensitivity to heat.

 In a cruel twist, even in perfectly comfortable temperatures, they may find themselves feeling uncomfortably hot and excessively sweaty.
 It’s as if their internal thermostat has gone haywire, leaving them at the mercy of relentless waves of warmth.